-Starting June 1st, we are holding a competition on sample-efficient reinforcement learning using human priors.
+We are holding a competition on sample-efficient reinforcement learning using human priors.
 Standard methods require months to years of game time to attain human performance in complex games such as Go and StarCraft.
 In our competition, participants develop a system to obtain a diamond in Minecraft using only four days of training time.
-To facilitate solving this hard task with few samples, we provide a dataset of human demonstrations.

 Sample snippets of the dataset.